 Provincial Nursing Float Pool

 Nursing Opportunities exist in communities large and small across Manitoba.
-Experience the hospitality of a new-to-you community or facility, work in a different area or specialty, and enjoy the flexibility of being a member of Manitoba’s Provincial Nursing Float Pool.
+Start your next nursing adventure today and experience the hospitality of a new-to-you community or facility, work in a different area or specialty, and enjoy the flexibility of being a member of Manitoba’s Nursing Float Pool.

 Benefits include salary incentives, flexible scheduling, paid travel / accommodations and more!
-Casual opportunities exist for RNs, LPNs, and RPNs.
-Check back regularly for full and part-time FTE opportunities.
+Casual, part-time, and full-time opportunities exist for RNs, LPNs, and RPNs.
+Check back regularly for new opportunities in different communities across the province.

-• Incentive pay of $6 per hour or an additional 15% of current wage, whichever is greater, for hours worked at “float” location or facility
+• Below the 53rd parallel (south of the Northern Health Region): pay of $6 per hour or an additional 15% of current wage, whichever is greater

 • Paid sick time and health benefits